Residue (complex analysis): Simple poles

-At a simple pole c, the residue of f is given by:
+If c is a simple pole of f, the residue of f is given by:

-If that limit does not exist, there is an essential singularity there.
-If it is 0 then it is either analytic there or there is a removable singularity.
-If it is equal to infinity then the order is higher than 1.
+If that limit does not exist, then f instead has an essential singularity at c.
+If the limit is 0, then f is either analytic at c or has a removable singularity there.
+If the limit is equal to infinity, then the order of the pole is higher than 1.

-It may be that the function f can be expressed as a quotient of two functions, $f(z)=\frac{g(z)}{h(z)}$, where g and h are holomorphic functions in a neighbourhood of c, with h(c) = 0 and h(c) ≠ 0.
+It may be that the function f can be expressed as a quotient of two functions, $f(z)=\frac{g(z)}{h(z)}$, where g and h are holomorphic functions in a neighbourhood of c, with h(c) = 0 and h'(c) ≠ 0.
 In such a case, L'Hôpital's rule can be used to simplify the above formula to:

 Limit formula for higher-order poles

-More generally, if c is a pole of order n, then the residue of f around z = c can be found by the formula:
+More generally, if c is a pole of order p, then the residue of f around z = c can be found by the formula:

 This formula can be very useful in determining the residues for low-order poles.
 For higher-order poles, the calculations can become unmanageable, and series expansion is usually easier.
 For essential singularities, no such simple formula exists, and residues must usually be taken directly from series expansions.